andreyorst/fennel-proto-repl-protocol/README.md

 (do (fn protocol.format [data] "Format data as emacs-lisp plist." (:  "(%s)" :format (table.concat (icollect [_ [k v] (ipairs data)] (: ":%s %s" :format k (: (case v {:list data} (: "(%s)" :format (table.concat data " ")) {:string data} (fennel.view data) {:sym data} (case data true :t false :nil _ (tostring data)) _ (protocol.internal-error "wrong data kind" (fennel.view v))) :gsub "\n" "\\\\n"))) " "))) {:id 1000 :nop ""})
 ```

-Few things to note:
+A few things to note:

 1. Contrary to the format function we're supplying during the upgrade, here we're modifying the `protocol.format` itself, so it has a different argument list.
-2. The code above is formatted as a single line, because the protocol operates on a single line messages.
+2. The code above is formatted as a single line because the protocol operates on single-line messages.
    Code minification is performed by the client.
    The client should remove all newlines, escape newlines in strings, and remove all of the comments from the code being sent to the process.
-3. Finally, the code is wrapped in a `(do ... {id 1 :nop ""})` structure to inject the code and evaluate it in the protocol environment instead of the urer environment, and still conform to the message specification.
+3. Finally, the code is wrapped in a `(do ... {id 1 :nop ""})` structure to inject the code and evaluate it in the protocol environment instead of the user environment, and still conform to the message specification.
    This is a general mechanism for modifying the protocol at runtime.

 Protocol methods that are available to be changed: